vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

    * TKG-VERSION is the version of Tanzu Kubernetes Grid that you want to deploy in the proxied or air-gapped environment.
    * SECURITY-CERTIFICATE is the security certificate of the registry where the images are stored.
 To bypass the security certificate validation, use --insecure, instead of --ca-certificate.
 Both the strings are optional.
 If you do not specify any value, the system validates the default server security certificate.
     ```bash
-    tanzu isolated-cluster download-bundle --source-repo projects.registry.vmware.com/tkg --tkg-version v2.1.0
+    tanzu isolated-cluster download-bundle --source-repo projects.registry.vmware.com/tkg --tkg-version v2.3.0
     ```
-   The image bundle in the form of TAR files, along with the publish-images-fromtar.yaml file, is downloaded .
+   The image bundle in the form of TAR files, along with the `publish-images-fromtar.yaml` file, is downloaded .
 The YAML file defines the mapping between the images and the TAR files.

+1. Download the Tanzu CLI plug-ins

+    Download the plugin-inventory image along with all selected plug-in images as a tar.gz file on the local disk of a machine which has internet access using the Tanzu plug-in download-bundle command.
+    ```
+    tanzu plugin download-bundle --group vmware-tkg/default:v2.3.0 --to-tar plugin_bundle_tkg_latest.tar.gz
+    ```
 1. Copy the files to the bootstrap machine after bootstrap machine deployment.

     Copy the following files to the offline machine, which is the bootstrap machine in the proxied or air-gapped environment, through a USB thumb drive or other medium:
    * Image TAR files
    * YAML files
+   * Tanzu CLI plugins
+   * Tanzu CLI, Kubectl & Carvel Tools - kbld, kapp, ytt and imgpkg

 ## <a id=install-harbor> </a> Install Harbor Image Registry

-Install the Harbor only if you don’t have any existing image repository in your environment.
+Install Harbor only if you don’t have any existing image repository in your environment.

-To install Harbor, deploy an operating system of your choice with the following hardware configuration:

-- vCPU: 4
-- Memory: 8 GB
-- Storage (HDD): 160 GB

- Follow the instructions provided in [Harbor Installation and Configuration](https://goharbor.io/docs/2.3.0/install-config/) to deploy and configure Harbor.
+ For more information about deploying and configuring Harbor, see [Deploy an Offline Harbor Registry on vSphere](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-harbor.html).

+ >**Note** This VM-based harbor deployment is only supported for hosting the TKG system images in an internet-restricted or air-gapped environment.
+To deploy a scalable and highly-available Harbor that can manage large numbers of images for hosted apps in a production environment, deploy the Harbor package to TKG clusters as described in [Install Harbor for Service Registry](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-harbor.html) in Creating and Managing TKG 2.3 Workload Clusters with the Tanzu CLI.

 ## <a id=configure-bootstrap> </a> Deploy and Configure Bootstrap VM

 The deployment of the Tanzu Kubernetes Grid management and workload clusters is facilitated by setting up a bootstrap machine where you install the Tanzu CLI and Kubectl utilities which are used to create and manage the Tanzu Kubernetes Grid instance.
 This machine also keeps the Tanzu Kubernetes Grid and Kubernetes configuration files for your deployments.
-The bootstrap machine can be a laptop, host, or server running on Linux, macOS, or Windows that you deploy management and workload clusters from.
+The bootstrap machine can be a laptop, host, or server running on Linux, macOS, or Windows from where you deploy the management and the workload clusters.

 The bootstrap machine runs a local `kind` cluster when Tanzu Kubernetes Grid management cluster deployment is started.
 Once the `kind` cluster is fully initialized, the configuration is used to deploy the actual management cluster on the backend infrastructure.
 After the management cluster is fully configured, the local `kind` cluster is deleted and future configurations are performed with the Tanzu CLI.

 For this deployment, a Photon-based virtual machine is used as the bootstrap machine.
-For information on how to configure a macOS or a Windows machine, see [Install the Tanzu CLI and Other Tools](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).
+For information about how configuring a macOS or a Windows machine, see [Install the Tanzu CLI and Other Tools](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/install-cli.html).

 The bootstrap machine must meet the following prerequisites:

-   * A minimum of 6 GB of RAM, 2-core CPU, 160 Storage GB .
+   * A minimum of 6 GB of RAM, 2-core CPU, 160 Storage GB.
    * System time is synchronized with a Network Time Protocol (NTP) server.
    * Docker and containerd binaries are installed.
 For instructions on how to install Docker, see [Docker documentation](https://docs.docker.com/engine/install/centos/).
-   * Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network, `sfo01-w01-vds01-tkgmanagement`.
+   * Ensure that the bootstrap VM is connected to the Tanzu Kubernetes Grid management network, `sfo01-w01-vds01-tkgmanagement`.

-To install Tanzu CLI, Tanzu Plugins, and Kubectl utility on the bootstrap machine, follow the instructions below:
+To install Tanzu CLI, Tanzu Plug-ins, and Kubectl utility on the bootstrap machine, follow the instructions below:
 1. Copy files to the bootstrap machine.<p>
    Copy the following files downloaded in Bastion host through a USB thumb drive or other  medium:
    * Image TAR files
    * YAML files
+   * Tanzu CLI Plugins

 1. Copy the following Linux CLI packages from Bastion host:

-   * VMware Tanzu CLI 2.1.0 for Linux
+   * VMware Tanzu CLI v0.90.1 for Linux
-   * kubectl cluster CLI v1.24.9 for Linux
+   * kubectl cluster CLI v1.26.5 for Linux
+   * Carvel tools - kbld, kapp, ytt & imgpkg
+   * yq binaries

 1. Execute the following commands to install Tanzu Kubernetes Grid CLI, kubectl CLIs, and Carvel tools:
     ```bash